Suneet-M/Arcade-Game/README.md

 # Frogger

 This project is a simple clone of the arcade game: Frogger.\
-The game is played by launching the index.html file in the game's directory.\
+The game's dependencies have to be installed first by running `npm install` in a terminal in the game's root directory.
+Then it can be played by running `gulp` in the terminal.\
 Other files in respective folders do not need any action.

 ## Instructions